Planetary Decadal and Community Findings

 Page 18-12: “NASA and NSF should support studies to develop a plan for ground-based planetary radar capabilities comparable to or exceeding those of the Arecibo Observatory necessary for achieving planetary defense objectives.”

-ngRADAR looks forward to supporting discussions and studies by NASA and NSF about the future of ground-based planetary radar capabilities and how ngRADAR can help achieve planetary defense objectives.
+The ngRADAR project looks forward to supporting discussions and studies by NASA and NSF about the future of ground-based planetary radar capabilities and how the ngRADAR concept would help achieve planetary defense objectives.

 NASA Small Bodies Assessment Group Findings

 For many years, planetary radar and planetary-radar facilities have featured prominently in the findings of the community-driven Small Bodies Assessment Group (SBAG), which was established by NASA in 2008.
+This includes appearing in the findings from 15 of the last 18 SBAG meetings over the last nine years.
 SBAG produces findings during biannual meetings of the small-bodies community and passes them along to the Planetary Science Advisory Committee (PAC) to elicit responses from NASA.
-The SBAG findings from January 2022, once again, included support for planetary radar stating:
+SBAG has consistently reiterated community advocacy for ground-based radar as a unique and powerful method of studying bodies in our solar system for planetary science and defense.
+In recent years, SBAG has strenuously urged NASA to collaborate with NSF and other stakeholders on recovering planetary radar capabilities lost in the collapse of Arecibo, citing the work by the ngRADAR project on the GBT/VLBA radar system as an example of potential collaboration.
+Specifically, the SBAG findings from January 2022, once again, included support for planetary radar stating:

 Finding: "SBAG commends NASA for supporting additional asteroid radar observations at other facilities in order to meet a portion of the scientific and planetary defense goals previously accomplished by the Arecibo Observatory.
 SBAG encourages NASA to continue planned upgrades to radar capabilities at the Goldstone and Canberra Deep Space Network sites, and recommends that NASA continue to work with NSF and other agencies to develop new planetary radar facilities.
 The current efforts to install a planetary radar system at the existing Green Bank Telescope are an example of how such collaborations can aid the development of additional planetary radar capabilities."